iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.11/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 3 reviews"/>
 </p>

+> Requires having Bluetooth on at all times which drains my battery.
+It also keeps giving me drop down notifications even though I disabled notifications.
+I have an android.<br> :date: __2020-10-22 17:34:36__

 > No exp. yet- just wondering- if u really want to PREVENT the spread of covid, wouldn't it be better to come up with an app that tracks actual outbreaks/cases, then alert ppl?
 Or, if I'm going into a high risk area.
 Let me kno?
 I'm pretty much buggered if I've already been exposed.
 Jus sayin<br> :date: __2020-10-14 05:27:02__

 > the only reason im downloading this is because it wont let me download some other games<br> :date: __2020-10-02 23:20:13__